 - Model – I don’t think handouts are enough (This isn’t a hate on handouts) I don’t think apps are enough.
 We have to model in person to parents what Christian discipleship looks like.
 This is done through conversations after church, phone calls, personal home visits, coffee, and dinner.
 You can’t model though means you have to model through life.
 [Tweet “You can’t model though means you have to model through life. “]

 - Equip – I am becoming more and more convinced that you can’t equip parents by only giving them answers and tools.
 You have to give them the answers to the questions they are asking when they are ready to hear an answer.
 There is no program or easy way to do this.
 It requires you knowing your church, knowing your families and knowing your God.
 At Redeemer when kids have questions about God I often point their parents to age appropriate Systematic theology books, so parents learn with their kids and to reinforce the home over the expert.
 We are also working on a series of resources based on questions parents are asking and not just answers we feel parents need to know.
 Equipment is listening as much or more than you talk.

 That’s what we are striving to do at Redeemer.
-I pray that you join me in partnering with parents by discipling parents.
-What every kid needs is more people in their life intentionally pointing them to Christ.
-What every believer needs is someone showing them what that looks like.
+I pray that you join me in partnering with parents by disciplining parents.
+What every kid needs are more people in their life intentionally pointing them to Christ.
+What every parent needs is someone showing them what that looks like.